ncoghlan/misc/notes/python3/questions_and_answers.rst

 many members of the Python community are legitimately upset at the impact it has had on them.

-This is particularly the case for users that have never personally been bitten by the broken Python 2 Unicode model, either because they work in an environment where almost all data is encoded as ASCII text (increasingly uncommon, but still not all that unusual in English speaking
+This is particularly the case for users that had never personally been bitten by the broken Python 2 Unicode model, either because they work in an environment where almost all data is encoded as ASCII text (increasingly uncommon, but still not all that unusual in English speaking